ethankhall/release-manager/README.md

 # release-manager

-release-manager is a highly openionated tool, aimed at making releasing of software on GitHub easier. release-manager currently operates on two different "scopes" the first is locally, the second is GitHub.
+release-manager is a highly openionated (spelled wrong on purpose :-) ) tool, aimed at making releasing of software on GitHub easier. release-manager currently operates on two different "scopes" the first is locally, the second is GitHub.
 When you run release-manager, you'll notice it has two different subcommands (more may be added in the future).

 ```
-release-manager 0.1.0
+release-manager

 USAGE:
     release-manager [FLAGS] <SUBCOMMAND>